MCPI-Revival/Crafty/README.md

 This also includes *fancy* new AI-powered game textures!
 (They are *beautiful*.)

+**NOTE:** This requires the absolute latest version of MCPI-Reborn v3.0.0!

 ## How To Use
 1. Acknowledge that you are a superior person for choosing to use AI!
 2. Install [Ollama](https://ollama.com/).